Skip to main content

 log_severity (2.8+)Log severity explicitly (e.g. [info] or [error]).
 Default: false.

 log_json (3.8+)If true logs are emitted in JSON format (implies log_severity=true and systemd=false).
 Default: false.
+Works with all log types including syslog.

 Defined debug modules